tianzeling98/tianzeling98.github.io/_pages/about.md

 &#128293;__Part 3: "Dark Proteome" Exploration__<br>
 Much proteomic data remains uncharted—a "dark matter" part likely rich with undiscovered biological insights.
 Based on our algorithms, we’re systematically exploring mutations, PTMs, ncORFs, and other cryptic features hiding within this space.<br>
 Relevant paper: [PTM](https://www.nature.com/articles/nbt.3287), [ncORFs](https://www.nature.com/articles/nrm.2017.58).<br>

 &#10024;Let’s collaborate!
 I’m always happy to discuss new ideas and collaborate on algorithoms solving proteomic data challenges.
 Most importantly, we’re eager to collaborate with biologists to tackle complex biological questions for fresh insights.
 Reach out anytime!

-# &#128266; News
-- __June 2025__: I present Π-DeepLaM (a deep learning-based strategy for lactylation identification) at 73rd ASMS conference and receive [ASMS 2025 Graduate Student Award](https://asms.org/about-asms-awards/student-travel-awards) (the only recipient from a Chinese university) !
-[Photo](../images/asms_award.png)<br>
-- __September 2024 & January 2025__: I simultaneously win the first-class scholarship for graduate students from Tsinghua University and the National Center for Protein Sciences (Beijing), which is an incredible honor  and a great encouragement to me!<br>
-- __January 2025__: Our non-autoregressive denovo sequencing model [Π-PrimeNovo](https://rdcu.be/d5o3G) is published in __Nature Communications__!<br>
-- __June 2024__: I present Π-SPECFormer (a pre-trained model for mass spectrometry-based proteomic data) at 72nd ASMS conference!<br>
-- __February 2024__: Our denovo sequencing model based on "complementary spectrum" [Π-HelixNovo](https://academic.oup.com/bib/article/25/2/bbae021/7604886) is published in __Briefings in Bioinformatics__!<br>
-- __March 2023__: I come to Pengcheng Laboratory (Shenzhen) for internship and cooperation, focusing on research of self-supervising learning methods for mass spectrometry data.
-- __March 2021__: I join Helab to start my research. <br>

 &#9193;__Last update__: July 2025